stackbuilders/tutorials/tutorials/python/using-types-in-python-with-mypy/tutorial.md

 For a deeper dive into Type-Driven Development, we suggest books like [_Type-Driven Development with Idris_][tdd-idris].
 Idris allows for more expressive types than Python, but many of the concepts in the book can be used in Python and other languages.

-If you are concerned about program performance being affected by using Type Annotations, there’s no need to be since Python doesn't check the types during execution time.
-Loading the `typing` library does add some overhead during development, but the effect is negligible.
-Because of this, types are available in development for many [use cases][function-annotations] such as function overloading, adaptation, database query mapping and meta-programming.

-Are you ready to start adding types in Python?
-If the answer is yes, let’s create robust and type-safe code by using Type Annotations.
-The first thing that you will start noticing is how the runtime bugs decrease.
-Please check out the official Python [documentation for typings][python-docs].
-There you can find examples for other structures such as `Tuples`, `Dict`, `Generator`, and inheritance.
-If you are interested in sharing another technique to complement this tutorial please send us an email to <community@stackbuilders.com>.
+If you are interested in sharing other ways to leverage types in Python, please feel free to reach out and share your experience with us at <community@stackbuilders.com>.

 [types-vs-tests]: https://www.stackbuilders.com/news/types-versus-tests-two-approaches-for-writing-correct-software
 [tdd-idris]: https://www.manning.com/books/type-driven-development-with-idris